tudormunteanu/exercise/readme.md

 # The Service

+I have always been curious about using the standard `http` module to run a simple HTTP server, so I took this opportunity to dive into this part of the Python standard libs.

 The intention was to keep the architecture of the service very basic and have no external dependencies, even though deploying Flask would have been much quicker.

-I have always been curious about using the standard `http` module to run a simple HTTP server, so I took this opportunity to dive into this part of Python.

 The logic for the endpoints can be found in `exchange.py`, the data models in `models.py` and misc helpers functions in `helpers.py`.